Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Newhouse phenomenon

 \section{Newhouse phenomenon}

-In this section, we identify parameters corresponding to maps that exhibit infinitely many sinks, a phenomenon referred to as the Newhouse phenomenon.
-Although this result itself is not new, our approach is constructive in nature and departs fundamentally from earlier methods, which in turn enables us to establish a novel and unexpected property of unfoldings.
+In this section, we identify parameters corresponding to maps that have infinitely many sinks of arbitrarily high period, a phenomenon referred to as the Newhouse phenomenon.
+Although this result itself is not new, our approach is constructive in nature and departs fundamentally from earlier methods, which in turn enables us to describe the dynamics on the closure of these sinks establishing a novel and unexpected property of unfoldings.
+We start by proving the existence of sinks in two-dimensional unfoldings.